 This means that from a safety perspective that it can be seen by people walking past even if the grass is slightly long.
 Dark leads aren’t the end of the world, but it means that they’re harder to see and could be a trip hazard.

 Ideally, you want a hookup cable that is easy to use every time.
 You have enough to worry about when you go caravanning, so the last thing you want to do is have to spend hours trying to troubleshoot and issue when the best cables allow you to just plug in to use.

 An IP rating is short for the term Ingress Protection mark which is a two-digit grading system that’s ingrained onto the enclosure of electrical items so customers can see how effective the item is at resisting intrusion to unwanted substances.

 The reason for this system is so there is a universal way for buyers to understand and be confident in how safe an electrical product will be.
 This is even more important if these items will be used around children.

 Products are often marketed by terms such as “water-resistant” which can be vague and doesn’t make it clear about how much water a product can be subjected to before it gets dangerous.
 An IP rating is a solution.

 IP ratings are most commonly found on items that claim to be waterproof or weatherproof, which covers a huge range of products including, watches, mobiles phones and lighting.
 The IP rating should be understood before buying, which allows you to ignore the marketing claims.
 The second digit in the IP rating code will indicate how much protection against moist your item will have.

 We recommend that you avoid purchasing caravan hook up cables that have a rating lower than IP44.
-If you fail to do so, then this could lead to an accident.

 It’s important to understand the rating of your cable because to meet the IEE regulations it needs to be a 2.5mm core mains lead.